Weekly inflation declines by 0.22pc

 During the week ending on November 26, the SPI declined by 0.92 percent, on December 03 by 0.23 percent, on December 10 by 0.26 percent and now at the week ending on December 17, it reduced by 0.22 percent over the previous week.

 The SPI is a tool through which the Bureau gauges the price movement of mostly kitchen items.
 It collects prices data of 51 essential items from 50 markets in 17 cities.
-For the lowest income slab with spending up to Rs17,732/month, the SPI was 9.25 percent, while for the group spending more than 44,175/month, it was recorded at 7.49 percent.
+For the lowest income slab with spending up to Rs17,732/month, the SPI was 9.25 percent, while for the group spending more than 44,175/ month, it was recorded at 7.49 percent.
 During the week under review, average prices of 20 items registered an increase, eight items registered a decrease, while prices of 23 items did not show any change.
-Tomato prices in one week declined 25.8 percent to Rs87 per kg, followed by potato by 8.5 percent to Rs56/kg, onion 8.3 percent to Rs53/kg, chicken (farm) 2.25 percent to Rs234/kg, moong pulse 0.58 percent to Rs225/kg, masoor pulse 0.23 percent to Rs156/kg, gur 0.26 percent to Rs125/kg and wheat flour prices reduced by 0.21 percent to Rs966/20kg bag.
-The SPI also recorded an increase in the prices of some items.
-Electricity charges for the lowest slab increased by 5.19 percent to Rs4.05/unit, garlic 4.9 percent to Rs248/kg, petrol 2.97 percent to Rs104.68/litre, diesel 2.77 percent to Rs109.37/litre, banana 2.58 percent to Rs70/dozen, eggs (farm) 2.22 percent to Rs200/dozen, washing soap 1.3 percent to Rs53/cake, mustard oil 1.15 percent to Rs240/kg, and sugar price increased by 1.04 percent to Rs82/kg.